danielbukowski/photo-sharing-application/README.md

 - Saving images in S3
 - Image validation
 - CRUD operations on the account entity
-- CRUD operations on the image entity
+- CRD operations on the image entity
 - Changing password without authentication
 - Comments to the image entity
 - Likes to the image entity